-Last week a few of the Search Laboratory PPC team went to Googles Display Network (GDN) event in Leeds city center.
+Last week a few of the Search Laboratory PPC team went to Googles Display Network (GDN) event in Leeds city centre.
 While the GDN has served as an advertising platform for some time, continuous improvements and updated features mean this now offers huge potential for advertisers.

 - People now spend an average of 4.4 hours a day in front of a screen for leisure purposes.